what?

 how much?

 Financial commitment?
 That’s the beautiful part: We are committed to making the SOUL Journey available to absolutely everyone who wants to participate.
 So these cohorts are donation-based.
 If you can give a lot, give a lot.
 If you can give a little, then do that.
-The hybrid cohort retails at $795 and the online cohort at $495 as a point of reference, so we invite you to support us with whatever you can—pay what you feel!
+We invite you to support us with whatever you can—pay what you feel!

 What about time commitment?
-Outside of the gatherings themselves, you can expect an hour or two of reading time each week.
+Outside of the gatherings themselves, you can expect a couple hours of reading and practices each week.
 We’ll be asking you to read two or three books each semester.

 how?